rh-code22/odin-recipes/README.md

 No need to contribute - this is pretty basic!

 ## License
-no licenses, but credit to [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes) for their inpiration and direction.
+no licenses, but credit to [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes) for their inspiration and direction.